00ff0000red/SIMD.ts/README.md

 (*clamped versions may be added later*)

-Each of the classes are based on typedarrays.
+Each of the classes is based on it's associated TypedArray.

 Once constructed, each will only have the number after the "x" indexable elements.

 Example: